 |Piece work||Employees are paid a set amount for every unit they produce – common in the manufacturing and textiles sector.|

-|Tips||Tips received from a customer directly, such as in a restaurant, do not form part of the worker’s pay, as they are the property of the worker and are not paid by the employer.
+|Tips||Tips received from a customer directly, such as in a restaurant, do not form part of the employee's pay, as they are the property of the employee and are not paid by the employer.
 However, you can treat tips to your staff as normal pay if they’re paid into your till – this includes tips added to your customers’ card or cheque payments.|

 - Statutory Sick Pay (SSP)

 Of these, sick pay is the most common.
 For more info on this topic, see our full guide to managing sickness absence.

 As an employer, it’s your responsibility to calculate the amount of deductions you need to take from each employee's pay.